+Y. S. Zholdassov

+L. Yuan

-Y. S. Zholdassov Yerzhan S. Zholdassov received his B.S. in chemical technology at South Kazakhstan State University (Kazakhstan) in 2012 and M.S. in chemical technology at Russian State University of Oil and Gas (Russian Federation) in 2016.
+Yerzhan S. Zholdassov received his B.S. in chemical technology at South Kazakhstan State University (Kazakhstan) in 2012 and M.S. in chemical technology at Russian State University of Oil and Gas (Russian Federation) in 2016.
 Currently he is a Ph.D. candidate at the City University of New York (USA) under the supervision of Prof. A. B. Braunschweig.

-L. Yuan Li Yuan is a Ph.D. candidate at the Department of Mechanical Engineering and Applied Mechanics, University of Pennsylvania (USA).
-He completed B.S. and M.S. in solid mechanics in Tsinghua University (China) in 2017 and 2020, respectively.
-Currently, he is specialized in frictional behavior, mechanical and electronic properties of 2D materials at the nanoscale.
+Li Yuan is a Ph.D. candidate at the Department of Mechanical Engineering

+and Applied Mechanics, University

+of Pennsylvania (USA).
+He completed

+B.S. and M.S. in solid mechanics in

+Tsinghua University (China) in 2017

+and 2020, respectively.
+Currently, he

+is specialized in frictional behavior,

+mechanical and electronic properties of 2D materials at the nanoscale.

-S. R. Garcia
+S. R. Garcia A174

-sion Laboratory and Lawrence Livermore National Laboratory.
-Ryan W. Kwok received his B.S. in chemistry at Hunter College of the City College of New York (USA).
-Currently he is a Ph.D student at CUNY (USA) and works under the super- Sergio Romero Garcia received a B.S. in physics at Augsburg University (USA) in 2011 and an M.S. in Mechanical Engineering at University of St.
+R. W. Kwok B.S. in physics at Augsburg University (USA) in 2011 and an M.S. in Mechanical Engineering at University of St. Thomas (USA) in 2013.
+He currently works under the supervision of Prof. A. Martini at UC Merced (USA) as a part of the Ph.D. program.
+He has held internships at NASA Jet Propulsion Laboratory and Lawrence Livermore National Laboratory.
+Sergio Romero Garcia received a Ryan W. Kwok received his B.S. in chemistry at Hunter College of the City College of New York (USA).
+Currently he is a Ph.D student at CUNY (USA) and works under the supervision of Prof. M. Marianski and is specializing in density functional theory studies.

-Thomas (USA) in 2013.
-He currently works under the supervision of Prof.

-A. Martini at UC Merced (USA) as a

-part of the Ph.D. program.
-He has

-held internships at NASA let Propulvision of Prof. M. Marianski and is specializing in density functional theory studies.

-R. W. Kwok

 Alejandro Boscoboinik received his M.S. in chemistry at the Unversidad Nacional de San Luis (Argentina) in 2013.
 He completed his Ph.D. at the University of Wisconsin-Milwaukee (USA) in 2020.
 Subsequently, he joined Prof. R. Carpick as a postdoctoral fellow at UPenn (USA).

 Daniel J. Valles received his B.S. in chemistry at Stony Brook University (USA) and M.S. in chemistry at Brooklyn College of CUNY (USA).
 After completing his Ph.D. in 2021 with A. Braunschweig, he joined Geon Formulation Solutions company as a Scientist.
+Dr. R. W. Carpick A175 Robert W. Carpick received his B.Sc. in physics from the University of Toronto (Canada) in 1991, and his M.A. and Ph.D. in physics from the University of California at Berkeley (USA) in 1997 under the supervision of Dr. Miquel Salmeron.
+He spent two years as a postdoctoral appointee at Sandia National Laboratory (USA) in the Surface and Interface Science Department, and then the Biomolecular Materials and Interfaces Department where he worked under the supervision of Dr. Alan R. Burns.
+He joined UPenn (USA) in January 2007 after serving for 7 years on the faculty of the Engineering Physics Department at the University of Wisconsin-Madison.
 D. Valles

-Dr. M. Marianski